AaronLasseigne/active_interaction/README.md

 end
 ```

-These types of errors will become standard with Rails 5.
+These types of errors are standard as of Rails 5.
 ActiveInteraction's
 implementation is based off of [active_model-errors_details][].

 ActiveInteraction also supports merging errors.
 This is useful if you want to